-Disability Sport NI and Live Active NI will endeavour to safeguard children and young people by:
+Disability Sport NI and Live Active NI will endeavour to safeguard adults at risk from harm and abuse by:

-- Following carefully Recruitment and Selection procedures to check the suitability of employees and volunteers to work with children and young people. - Train staff and volunteers on issues related to the protection of children and young people and of their responsibilities under the organisation's 'Guidelines of Good Practice'. - Adopting a 'Staff/Volunteer Code of Conduct' for the protection of children and young people. - Reporting concerns about suspected abuse to the relevant statutory agencies.
+- Following carefully Recruitment and Selection procedures to check the suitability of employees and volunteers to work with adults at risk from harm and abuse. - Train staff and volunteers on issues related to the protection of adults at risk or harm and of their responsibilities under the organisation's 'Guidelines of Good Practice'. - Adopting a 'Staff/Volunteer Guidelines of Good Practice' for the safeguarding of adults. - Reporting concerns about suspected abuse to the relevant statutory agencies.